moagstar/namedtuple2/README.rst

 namedtuple2
 ***********

-A drop in replacement for the standard function `collections.namedtuple` which can be used as a decorator so that the type name does not have to be written
+A drop in replacement for the standard function :code:`collections.namedtuple` which can be used as a decorator so that the type name does not have to be written twice:
-twice:

 .. code:: python